Quick Answer

 - Teething gels with medicinal ingredients

-The One Big Beautiful Bill Act, signed into law in late 2025, introduced several meaningful changes for 2026:
+The One Big Beautiful Bill Act, signed into law in late 2025, introduced several meaningful changes effective January 1, 2026:

 - Gym memberships are now HSA-eligible — up to $500/year for individuals.
 This applies to HSAs only, not FSAs.
 Qualifying facilities include gyms, fitness centers, and exercise studios.
 Equipment and supplements do not qualify.

-- Direct Primary Care (DPC) — Monthly DPC membership fees are now HSA-eligible, giving people using concierge medicine a tax-advantaged way to pay.
+- Direct Primary Care (DPC) — Monthly DPC membership fees (up to $150/month individual, $300/month family) are now HSA-eligible, giving people using concierge medicine a tax-advantaged way to pay.

 - DCFSA contribution limit increase — The Dependent Care FSA limit rises to $7,500 for joint filers in 2026, up from $5,000.

-How to Make the Most of Your FSA
+How Can I Make the Most of My FSA Before It Expires?

 - Stock up on OTC staples — allergy meds, pain relievers, sunscreen, and first aid supplies are easy wins.